manieshablakey/tribute-page/README.md

-This is a tribute page to bees.
+This is a tribute page to bees (CSS and HTML only)